Hiking the Nuʻuanu Trail on Oʻahu, Hawaiʻi

 Native Plants on the Nuʻuanu Trail

-For the most part, the Nuʻuanu Trail is a heavily-invaded Oʻahu hike, with little to no native species below the upper ridge.
+For the most part, the Nuʻuanu Trail is a heavily invaded Oʻahu trail, with little to no native species below the upper ridge.

-Still, there are a few to look out for, such as ʻŌhiʻa lehua, Koa, Uluhe, and Palaʻā.
+However, there are still a few native plants to look out for, including ʻŌhiʻa lehua, Koa, Uluhe, and Palaʻā.

 Read My Separate Post: Native Hawaiian Plant Guide